Targeting Zero Occupational Injuries Through Risk Reduction by All Personnel, from Top Management to the Plant-floor Frontlines

 We formulated and shared the SEKISUI CHEMICAL Group Safety Policy among all Group employees as our basic philosophy on occupational safety.

 In terms of our efforts related to occupational health and safety, policies and activity guidelines are formulated by the Safety Sub-committee established under the Sustainability Committee.
-These efforts are put into practice and promoted by the Safety & Environment Group of the Manufacturing Infrastructure Enhancement Center.
+Each site puts into practice and promotes these policies and activities under the guidance of the Safety & Environment Group of the Manufacturing Infrastructure Enhancement Center.

-We collect a range of occupational health and safety data.
-Data generated from ongoing work at SEKISUI CHEMICAL Group production and implementation sites and from research activities is tabulated along with data from partner companies (contractors) outside the Group.
+In addition to data generated from ongoing work at SEKISUI CHEMICAL Group production and implementation sites and from research activities, a wide range of Group occupational health and safety data including data from partner companies (contractors) outside the Group is also collated.

-The Central Occupational Safety Committee was created on the basis of collective labor agreements for labor and management to work together to conduct disaster-related investigations and make strategic proposals related to occupational health and safety.
-Every employee can potentially become a member of the Central Occupational Safety Committee.
+Each business site within the Group convenes legally mandated Occupational Safety Committee meetings on an individual basis, during which labor and management work together to conduct disaster-related investigations and make strategic proposals related to occupational health and safety.

 Declaration of Commitments to Safe Business Practices by the Leadership of Each Division